Women Bike funding

 Read more about our grant recipients, and download available advocacy tool kits, below.

-Director of Communications, Women Bike
+Women Bike Manager

 With $3,000 in mini-grants in 2014, the League will support new and growing programs to engage young women in bicycling, encourage more moms to ride and advance female leadership in the bike movement.
 The recipient organizations and projects in this round of Women Bike mini-grants include: